EVPN-VXLAN Configuration

 Step 5 On the Max Metric page, enter the value 600 in the On Startup field.
 Leave other settings at their defaults and click NEXT.

 Note: It is recommended to set a 600-second OSPF On Startup max metric value for CX 10000 switches using firewall policy in a VSX pair to ensure that policy and state have synchronized before fabric traffic is forwarded to the switch VTEP.
-The same value is applied to all switches in this example fabric.
+The same value is applied to all switches in this sample fabric.

 Step 6 On the Summary page, verify that the information is entered correctly and click APPLY to create the OSPF configuration.